 The SRA tool is not a certification, but it can be used to identify and make improvements that could facilitate certification to another social program.
 The purpose of this tool is ultimately to improve crew welfare and well-being, but there are also benefits for businesses, governments, and other stakeholders.
 Chief among these are de-risking and diversifying investment opportunities, reducing risk of supply chain disruptions, litigation, and reputational harm, aligning with and meeting global social responsibility standards and evolving consumer demands, and, finally, ensuring continuity of seafood production to meet global food security needs into the future.

 The Social Responsibility Assessment Tool: A Guide to Data Collection houses specific scoring and data collection guidance for each indicator.
 Within this guidance document, types of data needed to score each indicator—such as secondary data collected by desk-based research or primary data collected in the field using surveys and interviews—is suggested.
 The document provides guidance on where to find information in the case of secondary data collection, and provides sample survey and interview questions in the case of primary data collection.

 To facilitate the integration of social responsibility into FIP objectives, there are a variety of trainings and templates available for FIP implementers in need of additional background and guidance regarding human and labor rights.

 Conservation International’s manual for trainers contains guidance for assessment implementation, including information on the following topics:

 Conservation International and Verité have worked together to develop a human rights training for individuals or teams who are undertaking a social assessment.
 The training aims at improving assessors’ capacity to detect and address labor and human rights issues and risks in the seafood supply chain.
-This asynchronous online training will include four modules that will be publicly available to FIP implementers, and will build skills for gathering and validating data in social assessments, conducting root cause analysis, and facilitating corrective actions and remediation plans.
+This publicly available online training includes four modules that will build skills for gathering and validating data in social assessments, conducting root cause analysis, and facilitating corrective actions and remediation plans: